To hit the gym, to do an at home program, to hit the wild out doors or to do a combination of all of them, that is the question.

 Characteristics of Investing in Mutual Funds

-- Requires less time to maintain portfolio, after you have done the research on which mutual fund to invest in you can sit back and let the manager do the work.
-You should still check on them once or twice a year to make sure you still like the fund.
+- Requires less time to maintain your portfolio.
+After you have done the research on which mutual fund to invest in you can sit back and let the manager do the work.
+You should still check on them at least once a year to make sure you still like the fund.

-- More diversification – because the mutual fund is buying multiple stocks you automatically get diversification in your portfolio no matter how much you invest.
+- More diversification.
+An important aspect of a good portfolio is to be diversified.
+Because the mutual fund is buying many stocks you automatically get diversification.
+No matter how much you invest.
 This is a great feature for new investors.

-- Less knowledge needed – because you leave the stock picking to managers you need only to focus on what makes a good mutual fund and not the intricate details of stocks and their industries.
+- Less stock market and business knowledge needed.
+Because you leave the stock picking to managers you need only to focus on what makes a good mutual fund.
+Not the intricate details of stocks and their industries.

-- Easier to buy on a regular basis with small amount of money, you can set up an automatic withdrawal for a small amount of money and you are off and running.
+- Easier to buy on a regular basis with small amount of money.
+You can set up an automatic withdrawal and you are off and running.
 This allows you to invest smaller amounts of money, on a more regular basis.
-Also keeps costs down as you avoid the per trade transaction fees (make sure you are investing in no load funds to get this benefit).
+This also keeps costs down as you avoid the per trade transaction fees that come with stocks.
+Just make sure you are investing in no load funds to get this benefit.

-- Easy to reinvest income to keep your investments growing, not all stocks offer fractional share purchases.
+- Easy to reinvest income to keep your investments growing.
+Not all stocks and brokerages offer fractional share purchases.

-Ready to learn about the stock market?
-Check out my online class that walks you from the very beginning to how to pick out a stock.
+Already decided on stocks and you need to now learn how to invest?
+Check out my online class that walks you from the beginning on how to pick out a stock.
 Stock Investing for Beginners